Sergei Prokofiev: Childhood and first compositions

-Prokofiev was born in 1891 in a rural estate in Sontsovka, Bakhmut uezd, Yekaterinoslav Governorate, Russian Empire (now known as Sontsivka, Pokrovsk Raion, Donetsk Oblast, Ukraine).
+Sergei Sergeyevich Prokofiev was born on at a rural estate in Sontsovka, a village then part of Bakhmut uezd, Yekaterinoslav Governorate, Russian Empire, and now part of Ukraine.
 His father, Sergei Alekseyevich Prokofiev, was an agronomist from a mercantile family in Moscow.
-Prokofiev's mother, Maria (née Zhitkova), came from a Saint Petersburg family of former serfs who had been owned by the Sheremetev family, under whose patronage serf-children were taught theatre and arts from an early age.
+Prokofiev's mother, Maria, came from a Saint Petersburg family of former serfs who had been owned by the Sheremetev family, under whose patronage serf-children were taught theatre and arts from an early age.
 She was described by Reinhold Glière, Prokofiev's first composition teacher, as "a tall woman with beautiful, clever eyes … who knew how to create an atmosphere of warmth and simplicity about her."
 After their wedding in the summer of 1877, the Prokofievs moved to a small estate in the Smolensk governorate.
 Eventually, Sergei Alekseyevich found employment as a soil engineer, employed by one of his former fellow-students, Dmitri Sontsov, to whose estate in the Ukrainian steppes the Prokofievs moved.

 By the time of Prokofiev's birth, Maria—having previously lost two daughters—had devoted her life to music; during her son's early childhood, she spent two months a year in Moscow or St Petersburg taking piano lessons.
 Sergei Prokofiev was inspired by hearing his mother practicing the piano in the evenings, mostly works by Chopin and Beethoven, and wrote his first piano composition at the age of five, an "Indian Gallop", which was written down by his mother: it was in the F Lydian mode (a major scale with a raised 4th scale degree), as the young Prokofiev felt "reluctance to tackle the black notes".
 By seven, he had also learned to play chess.
 Chess remained a passion of his, and he became acquainted with world chess champions José Raúl Capablanca, whom he beat in a simultaneous exhibition match in 1914, and Mikhail Botvinnik, with whom he played several matches in the 1930s.
 At the age of nine, he composed his first opera, The Giant, as well as an overture and various other pieces.
-Opera remained thereafter as the genre Prokofiev was most fond of working in.
+Opera remained the genre Prokofiev was most fond of working in.